What are Crystals and How do They Form?

 An atom is the smallest unit of matter that makes up a chemical element.

-When the arrangement of atoms within a naturally occurring solid does not form an orderly repeating pattern, the solid is not crystalline.
-Solids that lack a significant crystal structure are known as mineraloids
+When the arrangement of atoms within a naturally occurring solid does not form an orderly repeating pattern, it's not crystalline.
+These materials, which lack any significant crystal structure, are known as mineraloids

-There are seven different types of crystal shape, and every mineral falls into one of these groups.
+There are seven different crystal systems, and every mineral falls into one of these groups.
 All crystals show symmetry because they’re built from repeating geometric patterns.

-Cube-shaped crystals, part of the isometric crystal system, are among the simplest and most common crystal shapes.
+Cube-shaped crystals, part of the isometric crystal system, are among the simplest and most common shapes.

 One of the most recognisable shapes is hexagonal, often seen in quartz.
 These six-sided, elongated crystals typically end in a natural termination.